 - Within Scouting, there is a diversity of beliefs and concerns about how best to conduct Scouting activities during the pandemic.
 In general terms, we follow the guidance coming from the PA Department of Health, while listening carefully and considering the concerns of those who feel additional measures should be taken.
 Units are permitted to establish stricter standards for their unit meetings and activities.
 We want everyone to feel safe and comfortable.

-- Vaccines are strongly encouraged for all who are currently eligible (anyone age 12 or over).
-Individuals are considered fully vaccinated two weeks after receiving the final require dose.
+- Vaccines are strongly encouraged for all who are currently eligible (anyone age 5 or over).
+Individuals are considered fully vaccinated two weeks after receiving the final required dose.

 - Individuals may choose to continue wearing face coverings even when it is not required.